Greedy sparsifications of sums of positive semidefinite matrices: The potential and the averaging principle

 This is exactly what makes the trace effective in the noncommutative setting.
-After applying the Golden--Thompson inequality, one can use the linearity of the trace to average over the increment \(X_i\), so the one-step estimate reduces to bounding a matrix moment generating function.
+After applying Lieb's concavity theorem, the one-step estimate reduces to bounding a matrix moment generating function.
 At that stage the scalar functional

 appears explicitly in the inequalities: it is the normalized second-order term in the Taylor expansion of the exponential, and it measures the quadratic remainder after the linear contribution has vanished because of the centering condition.